TRANSFER SWITCHES FOR HOME GENERATORS

 When you supply electricity to the home from any external source, you need to avoid exporting power back into the grid.
 Therefore you need a device that can safely connect your house wiring either to the utility lines, or to your generator.
 Such a device is called power transfer switch.
 It comes in two flavors- manual and automatic.
 Automatic switches are used with fixed standby generator systems.
 They are either included in the set or the system manufacturer provides you with a few choices to pick from.
 Therefore their selection is pretty much straightforward.

 Manual devices are normally used with portable generators, but they can be used with stationary systems as well.
 There are different types of manual switches to choose from.
 This guide will tell you what types are available, will explain their pros and cons, and will help you choose the right one for your home or business.

 This is the cheapest way to safely retrofit transfer equipment into your existing electrical box.
 The mechanical interlock is basically a system of slide plates.
 It ensures that the main service breaker and a back feed (generator) breaker cannot be in “on” position at the same time.
-Depending on the brand and type, the interlock kit can cost as low as $20 (you need to pick the one that is compatible with your breaker).
-You will also need to install a double-pole breaker for the generator line, which has to be wired to an outdoor inlet.
-These connections have to be done by a licensed electrician, which may cost several hundred dollars plus a permit.
+Depending on the brand and type, the interlock kit can cost as low as $20 (of course you need to pick the one that is compatible with your breakers).
+You will also need to install a double-pole breaker for the generator line, and an outdoor inlet.
+The connections have to be done by a licensed electrician, which may cost several hundred dollars plus a permit.
 Once everything is installed, you can easily switch from utility to a genset in case of a power outage.
 The basic transfer procedure is as follows: